Abumuazu/Transfer-Service-API/README.md

-# week-7-task-node08
+## Transfer Service API

-### Setup
+### Language, Tools & Setup

+1.  `TypeScript` was used for this Project
-1. Your are required to use `TypeScript` for the task and build the APIs (endpoints) with `express`
+2.  `express` was used to build the APIs (endpoints)
-2. Use and setup the project with `Yarn`
-3. Install docker on your Mac <a href="https://desktop.docker.com/mac/stable/Docker.dmg">Download</a>
-4. Create a docker Registry on <a href="https://hub.docker.com/signup">Create Account</a>
-5. Containerize your application with Docker.
+3. Package Manager: `Yarn`
+4. Docker was used to containerize the project <a href="https://desktop.docker.com/mac/stable/Docker.dmg">Download</a>

-## Problem Description:
+## Project Description:

-Imagine you are asked to develop a transfer service with APIs to transfer money between two accounts You application is expected to have the following database structure
+This is a transfer service with APIs to transfer money between two accounts This application has the following database structure

 - TABLE 1 - transactions

   - reference (unique)
   - senderAccount nr
   - amount
   - receiverAccount nr
   - transferDescription
   - createdAt

 - TABLE 2 - balances
   - account nr (unique)
   - balance
   - createdAt

 The transaction table registers any transaction in an account (ie. today I paid N2000 for a movie with my card), the balances table represents the account balance of customers (ie. I have N50k in my bank account).
 If a sender is trying to make a transaction of an amount of money more than his current balance, an error should be returned indicating insufficient funds

-The API you are to develop should be able to handle a transfer request of the form below and updates the transactions/balances table accordingly.
+This API is able to handle a transfer request of the form below and updates the transactions/balances table/database accordingly.

 ```
 {
     from: account,